HGustavs/LenaSYS/README.md

 2. Install composer in your LenaSYS folder ( https://getcomposer.org/ )

-3. In your LenaSYS folder, run the following command to populate the vendor folder with the requirements stated in composer.json:
+3. Go into the LenaSYS folder run the following command.
+This command will download all the packages listed in the 'composer.json' file and download them to the 'vendor/' folder.

 ```BASH
 php composer.phar install
 ```

-4. Now you need to change the 'coursesyspw.php' file created during the initial installation of LenaSYS.
-The settings that needs to be added are the following:
+4. Now open the 'coursesyspw.php' file created earlier during the initial installation of LenaSYS.
+The following settings need to be added in the bottom part of the file:

 ```PHP
 define("PUSH_NOTIFICATIONS_VAPID_PUBLIC_KEY", "Insert your public key here");